patrick007-glitch/INF2050/recommandation-outils-analyse.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 # General considerations +++++++++++++++++++++++++++++++++++++++++++++++++:
 {
-     Besides catching pitfalls in code, java code analyzers can help keep coding consistent on a project.
-Running a code style analyzer on code can help ensure a team is formatting their code all the same way.

      FindBugs is another static code analyzer very similar to PMD.
 The biggest difference between PMD and FindBugs is that FindBugs works on byte code, whereas PMD works on source code.
 FindBugs can find things like: